Wisconsin Court Records

 - Final dispositions

-Persons seeking extensive criminal history on a Wisconsin resident may perform a Wisconsin arrest record and Wisconsin warrant search through authorized official or third-party channels.
-Criminal court records typically provide information limited to judicial proceedings; thus cases for which the subject has not been arraigned is likely excluded.
+Persons seeking an extensive criminal history on a Wisconsin resident may perform a Wisconsin arrest record and Wisconsin warrant search through authorized official or third-party channels.
+Criminal court records typically provide information limited to judicial proceedings; thus, cases for which the subject has not been arraigned are likely excluded.

 Obtaining Criminal Court Records in Wisconsin